Rogue (video game): At UC Santa Cruz

 The concept of Rogue originated with Michael Toy and Glenn Wichman.
 Toy grew up in Livermore, California, where his father was a nuclear scientist.
 Once a year, his father's workplace allowed employees' families to visit, which included allowing them to use the facility's mainframe system to play games.
 Toy took interest in the text-based Star Trek game (1971), which represented space combat through characters on screen, and required players to make strategic decisions each turn.
 Toy took to learn programming and recreate this game on other computer systems that he could access, including the Processor Technology Sol-20 and the Atari 400.

 Toy subsequently enrolled in computer science at the University of California, Santa Cruz (UCSC) in the late 1970s.
 Working first on UCSC's PDP-11 and then its VAX-11, Toy began exploring what games were available over ARPANET, the predecessor of the current Internet.
 One game that intrigued him was Colossal Cave Adventure (also known as Adventure) (1976) by William Crowther and Don Woods.
 Adventure, considered the first text-based adventure game, challenged the player to explore a cave system through descriptions given by the computer and commands issued by the player.
 Toy was impressed by the game and started writing his own.

-Toy soon met Wichman, another student at UCSC who was also writing his own adventure game.
+Toy met Wichman, another student at UCSC who was also writing his own adventure game.
 Wichman had created his own variations on traditional role-playing games such as Dungeons & Dragons while growing up.
-Wichman chose UCSC specifically to study game design to become a board-game developer, and this led him into the computer sciences to get the opportunity to play and develop games.
+Wichman had chosen UCSC specifically to study game design to become a board-game developer, and this led him into the computer sciences to get the opportunity to play and develop games.
 The two became friends, shared an apartment, and challenged each other with their own adventure game creations.
 Of the two, Toy was more proficient at coding, while Wichman had a better sense of the design of these games.
 Toy and Wichman soon found that most adventure games suffered from a lack of replayability, in that the game did not change on separate playthroughs.